 - findtime – Amount of time that a client has to log in.
 The default is set to 10 minutes.

-After making all the changes save your file and restart Fail2ban service using the following command:
+After making all the changes save your file and restart the Fail2ban service using the following command:

 sudo systemctl start fail2ban.service sudo systemctl enable fail2ban.service

 Congratulation, you have learned how to install Fail2Ban on CentOS 8.
-If you have any question, please leave a comment below.
+If you have any questions, please leave a comment below.